 Most often, parenting is viewed as a job solely focused on discipline.
 But for the Christian parent, the job is so much more.
 Sharing the hope of Jesus in kid-friendly ways, living out the gospel message in every day life, and creating a culture of discipleship gives children a solid foundation upon which they can build their faith.

-4. Train and correct your kids
+4. Train and correct misbehavior

 I believe that discipline has two components: training and correction.
 Training involves proactive teaching, mentoring, and modeling of the Fruits of the Spirit.
 For Christian parents, correction is not about punishment, but rather focuses on the heart of the child, repentance, and restoration.